Jacobsburg Environmental Education Center: Recreation

 Recreational opportunities include hiking on 18.5 mi, fishing, biking, horseback riding, cross-country skiing, hunting, and picnicking.
 The walking bridge adjacent to the main parking lot was destroyed in 2004 during a flood caused by Hurricane Frances, but was replaced in 2008.
 The center provides an environmental education program, with classes in natural history.
 The center is known for its diversity of wildflowers that are especially striking during springtime.
 There is a heritage education program at Jacobsburg Environmental Education Center.
 This program displays and demonstrates early gunmaking practices.
 A living history program includes a mid-1840s rendezvous and military re-enactments.
 Blacksmith and gunsmith classes are offered and the historic buildings are open for tours.

 Hunting is permitted on about 937 acre of Jacobsburg Environmental Education Center.
 The most common game species are squirrels, pheasants, rabbits and white-tailed deer.
 The hunting of groundhogs is prohibited.
-Hunters are expected to follow the rules and regulations of the Pennsylvania Game Commission.

 Bushkill Creek is stocked with trout by the Pennsylvania Fish and Boat Commission.